LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 This depends on the compiler and is more suited for strongly typed languages. for gcc there is -Wextra -Werror -Wpedantic
 There is also a built in ASAN in gcc by using -fsanitize=address

-## Note for other Languages

-Not every language can follow all 10 of these rules.
-Weakly typed and OOP languages make it impossible to avoid the HEAP, and some languages abstract away pointers.
-Despite this most languages should be able to follow all the rules except for 3.
-Import statements basically copy and paste the code into the file which is what the preprocessor does.
-Rules 9 and 10 are a little iffy based on the language.
-Weakly typed languages can't have a pedantic mode as they don't know the data type, and with some languages abstracting pointers rule 9 can be harder to follow.

 ## Sources